Sports Stars Who Are Currently Behind Bars

 Clifford Etienne lost his freedom after going on a crime spree

-For a while there, former boxer Clifford Etienne turned his life around after being sent to prison for armed robbery, then being paroled in 1998.
-While he was locked up at Louisiana State Penitentiary and Winn and Dixon correctional centers, he took up boxing and got pretty darn good at it.
+For a while there, former boxer Clifford Etienne turned his life around after being sent to prison for armed robbery and being paroled in 1998.
+While he was locked up, he took up boxing and got pretty darn good at it.
 In time, Etienne won the state prison boxing championship, according to WAFB 9, and his success continued after he was released because he fought professionally.
 Eventually, he racked up an impressive record of 29 wins, four losses, and two draws.
 He even fought Mike Tyson on Feb.
-22, 2003, but got "knocked out."
+22, 2003, but got knocked out.

 During his trial, Etienne's legal team claimed that he was high on drugs while committing those crimes and couldn't discern right from wrong due to having brain trauma from boxing.
 The jury didn't buy it, however, and he was sentenced to 150 years behind bars.
-This sentence later got reduced to 105 years due to some sort of "technicality," per Sportscasting.
+This sentence later got reduced to 105 years, per The Advocate.

 Sports star Gavin Grant was said to be involved in gang activity

-Gavin Grant overcame a lot since he grew up in a tough part of London's Harlesden section to play for the pro soccer teams Millwall, Wycombe Wanderers and Bradford City.
-But everything came crashing down for the rising sports star, who many said had loads of potential, because he was convicted of murder in 2010 for shooting 21-year-old Leon Labastide, per The Guardian.
+Gavin Grant overcame a lot, he grew up in a tough part of London's Harlesden section and went on to play professional soccer for Millwall, Wycombe Wanderers, and Bradford City.
+But everything came crashing down for the rising sports star, who many said had loads of potential, because he was convicted of murder in 2010 for shooting 21-year-old Leon Labastide, per Brent & Kilburn Times.
 Grant was given a sentence that has a minimum of 25 years, while two others, Gareth Downie and Damian Williams, were also convicted for the shooting and given the same amount of time.

-The Guardian reports that Labastide was killed in a "tit-for-tat" shooting, as the neighborhood used to be a hotbed for gang activity.
+The Guardian reports that Labastide was killed in "a series of tit-for-tat shootings," as the neighborhood used to be a hotbed for gang activity.
 Labastide and a group of others reportedly stormed into the house of Grant's best friend, Romain Whyte, and stole £20,000.
 Grant, Downie, and Williams then went looking for Labastide, and when they found him, he was shot six times.

 "Leon was a keen footballer who shared his passion for the game with all who knew him.
 He loved life," said Labastide's mother in a statement that was published by BBC News.
 "His senseless killing by so-called friends who grew up with him has left it hard for me to understand the futility of snatching Leon's future whilst, in the same breath, destroying their own."